 A Note about Housing

 Campus spaces for summer housing are offered on a first-come, first-serve basis to students who have registered for classes.
 Single and double rooms are available.
-Projected room rates for each 2013 session are: double $778-$900; single $878-$1000.
-Housing applications should be available online beginning March 11, with offers made by e-mail beginning in mid-April.
+Applications for Summer Research Housing are available, with offers made by e-mail beginning in mid-April.

 Find Out More:

 - Summer courses and locations

 - Summer housing off campus